PnEcrins/GeoNature-mobile-webapi/webapi/README.rst

 Copy and extract the source archive.

-Copy settings_local.py.sample to settings_local.py and modify informations in settings.py
+Copy settings_local.py.sample to settings_local.py and modify informations :

 ::